 Thick and natural-looking hair is the end goal for you and every hair transplant surgeon, especially for Dr. Armani.
-There are a variety of hair transplant procedures to help you achieve the natural look and feel; each type has its pros-and, unfortunately, cons.
+There are a variety of hair transplant procedures that can help you achieve a natural look and feel; each type has its strengths—and its limitations.

-The two main techniques used in the field are Follicular Unit Transplantation (FUT) & Follicular Unit Extraction (FUE), and the main difference is how the follicle is extracted.
-Read on to learn more about FUT & FUE and to help determine if either procedure is right for you.
+The two primary techniques used today are Follicular Unit Transplantation (FUT) and Follicular Unit Extraction (FUE).
+The main difference lies in how the follicles are harvested.
+Read on to learn more about FUT & FUE and to help determine which procedure may be right for you.

 FUT